amrutprabhu/amrutprabhu.github.io/_posts/2021-04-28-apache-airflow-2-0-practical-jump-start.md

 -   BranchOperator - used to create a branch in the workflow.
 -   DummyOperator - used to represent a dummy task.

-There are quite a few other operators which will help you to make an HTTP call, connect to a Postgres instance, connect to slack, etc. You can find more operators [here](https://airflow.apache.org/docs/apache-airflow/stable/python-api-ref.html#operators){:target="_blank"}.
+There are quite a few other operators that will help you make an HTTP call, connect to a Postgres instance, connect to slack, etc. You can find more operators [here](https://airflow.apache.org/docs/apache-airflow/stable/python-api-ref.html#operators){:target="_blank"}.

 Finally, with the theory done, Let’s do something exciting i.e. create our first Airflow DAG.
 <br/>